 The Battle of Plassey was fought at Palashi, on the banks of Bhagirathi river near Calcutta on June 23, 1757.

 After three hours of intense fighting, there was a heavy downpour.
-The major reason for the defeat of Nawab was the lack of planning to protect their weapons during the heavy downpour which turned the table in favour of the British army apart from the major reason of treachery by Mir Jafar.
+The one of the reasons for the defeat of Nawab was the lack of planning to protect their weapons during the heavy downpour which turned the table in favour of the British army apart from the major reason of treachery by Mir Jafar.

 According to Robert Clive, 22 men died and 50 were injured from the British troops.
 The Nawab army lost about 500 men, including several key officials and many of them even suffered several casualties.